 Viewing CronJob history

 A CronJob runs within a Pod.
-By default, Kubernetes preserves the logs for terminated Pods representing the last three successful runs of a CronJob and the single last failed job.
+By default, Kubernetes preserves the logs for terminated Pods representing the last three successful runs of a CronJob and the most recent failed Job.
 You can change or disable these defaults by changing the CronJob history limits.

 To view a CronJob's history, first list all Pods.
 Completed CronJobs are shown

 Completed, and failed Jobs have a status of

 NAME READY STATUS RESTARTS AGE hello-1556555640-9bc5r 0/1 Completed 0 3m6s hello-1556555700-cm6wk 0/1 Completed 0 2m6s hello-1556555760-62wf5 0/1 Completed 0 66s hello-1556555820-rl8kl 0/1 Completed 0 5s hello-failed-1556555820-wrvt2 0/1 RunContainerError 1 5s

 To view the logs for a specific CronJob, run the following command:

 POD_NAME with the name of the Pod you want to